 Historically, Ohio crash data, VMT and population are used to establish goals for priority areas including occupant protection, alcohol, speed and motorcycle.
-Ohio analyzes previous three years of data from FARS, Ohio Crash Facts, Ohio Statewide Observational Seat Belt Surveys and ODOT to set their goals for the upcoming fiscal year.
+Ohio analyzes the previous three years of data from FARS, Ohio Crash Facts, Ohio Statewide Observational Seat Belt Surveys and ODOT to set their goals for the upcoming fiscal year.
 These goals also take into account the national and regional goals developed by NHTSA.
-A standard five percent reduction was applied to all goals for FY 2010.
+A standard five percent reduction was applied to all goals for FFY 2011.
+Preliminary 2009 FARS data was used in setting goals for FFY 2011.